parsiya/semgrep-rs/README.md

 ### Note About Errors
-If a file is not accessible or it cannot be deserialized into a struct, the crate logs the it with `error!` and continues.
+If a file is not accessible or it cannot be deserialized into a struct, the crate logs it with `error!` and continues.

 ### Complete Rule IDs
 By default, both Semgrep and the portal use complete rule IDs to avoid